 This is a sponsored post written by me on behalf of Gains in Bulk.
 All opinions are entirely my own.

 It's baking season and oh how I love baking!!
-When I think of baking, I think of so many sweet treats I love like cookies, brownies, cakes, pies and bars.
+When I think of baking, I think of so many sweet treats I love like these vegan raspberry bars, cookies, brownies, cakes, pies and bars.
 And so many of my favorite baked sweet treats are unhealthy.
 But not these....nope, not these Carrot and Zucchini Bars with Lemon Cream Cheese Frosting!
 These have some good nutritional value!

 These Carrot and Zucchini Bars are FILLED with fresh carrots and zucchini!
 And, I leave the peelings on the carrots and zucchini because that's where all the nutrients live!
 My kids and husband were floored when I told them how much zucchini and carrots I put in these bars.
 They had no clue!
 My daughter even said..."Oh, it makes sense now why you were shredding carrots and zucchini!
 I was wondering what you did with all those shredded vegetables!"
 Yep - I tricked them good on this recipe!

 Ok, so here's 3 reasons why you need to make this recipe.
 First of all, this recipe is Gluten Free!
 Second...these bars are full of fresh vegetables!
 And third...these Carrot and Zucchini Bars contain protein!
 Ya'll know that I share a good product when I find one and I have fallen in love with Gains In Bulk Vanilla Milkshake protein.
 It's absolutely delicious and it utilizes the most nutrient-dense forms of proteins, carbohydrates, and fats available.